 Waiau River Estate is a small family owned and operated vineyard.
-Sheryl Dennis along with son Conrad Adams run the vineyard, cellar door and restaurant.
+Conrad Adams and his partner Samantha Ford run the vineyard, cellar door and restaurant.

-Waiau River Estate is one of New Zealand’s highest altitude vineyards at 297m above sea level, in a unique environment surrounded by high country farms and snow-capped mountains.
+Waiau River Estate is among New Zealand’s highest altitude vineyards at 297m above sea level, in a unique environment surrounded by high country farms and snow-capped mountains.
 Waiau River Estate is the first vineyard planted in this exciting new wine region, with our grapes grown on old alluvial terraces of the Waiau River.

-In the Waiau River between our property and the Ferry Bridge is an area known as Hells Gate.
-Not too many years ago on the road trip to Hanmer Springs from the south you passed through a cutting on the river edge known as "Hells Gate Corner".
+Why "Hells Gate Wines”?
+In the Waiau River, between our property and the Ferry Bridge, is an area known as Hells Gate.
+Not too many years ago, before a major re-alignment, the road to Hanmer Springs from Waiau River Estate passed through a cutting on the river edge known as "Hells Gate Corner".

-Why “HIGH COUNTRY HONEY”?
+Why "High Country Honey”?
 Our bee hives are nestled in and around mature stands of native forest that still exists in our area.
 We are also about as high country as you can get without being in the mountain tops.

-We are surrounded by the lower mountain ranges that make up ‘KA TIRITIRI O TE MOANA” aka The Southern Alps of New Zealand, including the TEKOA, ORGAN, AMURI, HANMER, GLYNN WYE and LOWRY RANGES, which are famous for some of New Zealand’s best known High Country Stations, including, Molesworth, St James, Glynn Wye, Leslie Hills, Montrose, Lochiel, Medway, Glenhope, The Poplars, Hossack and Marble Point, and both the St Helens and Woodbank, that no longer exist due to subdivision in the Hanmer Basin.
+This area is also famous for some of New Zealand’s best known high country stations, including: Molesworth, St James, Glynn Wye, Leslie Hills, Montrose, Lochiel, Medway, Glenhope, The Poplars, Hossack and Marble Point.
+The once mighty St Helens and Woodbank stations no longer exist. however, due to subdivisions in the Hanmer Basin.